JDDoesDev/presentations/osmi.md

 <!--s-->

-# I'M NOT ALONE / WE'RE NOT ALONE
+# WE'RE NOT ALONE

 Note:
 - Since getting diagnosed and erasing stigma from myself I've realized I'm not alone
+- Nobody is the only one going through this
+    - May have different variables, but the interface is the same
 - I realized that I was afraid because of the way people viewed me
 - I don't feel that way anymore because of organizations like OSMI

 <!--s-->

-## How has treatment affected me?
+# How has treatment affected me?

 Note:
 - I'm not ashamed of who I am